 You may have very good reasons for not leaving each of your children an equal inheritance.
 Often, one child has greater financial needs than another, or you may feel closer to some family members than others.

-Do you expect the money to be used for a specific purpose?
+When gifting money to family members, do you expect the it to be used for a specific purpose?
 Do you expect anything in return?
 Is the gift an advance on a future inheritance?
-It’s best to put it in writing now to avoid future misunderstandings.
+For whatever stipulation you have around your gift,it’s best to put it in writing now to avoid future misunderstandings.

 Consider paying for these expenses directly.
+This can be a great way to lift a financial stressor off your child.
 There is no limit or reporting requirement for payments made directly to medical and/or educational institutions for health care expenses and tuition for others.

 Is your child in a lower tax bracket than you are?